CHAPTER 3

 Rev. E. Williams, rector of Llangefni,

-Rev. H. Griffiths, Llanddrygan, Rev. H. Jones, Llanfaes, on horseback;
+Rev. H. Griffiths, Llanddrygan, Rev. H. Jones, Llanfaes,

 Dr. Roberts, Carnarvon, and Dr. Roberts, Mynydd-y-gof, in a gig;